-In order to withdraw from an OISE degree program, students must submit the Program Withdrawal Form, signed by the Department, along with their student card, to the Registration Team of the Registrar's Office and Student Experience.
+To permanently withdraw from an OISE degree program, students must submit the Program Withdrawal Form, signed by the Department, along with their student card, to the Registration Team of the Registrar's Office and Student Experience.
+Permanent withdrawal is a decision taken voluntarily by the student and is not subject to appeal.
 A rebate of fees, if any, will be determined by the date on which written notification of withdrawal is received by the Registrar's Office and Student Experience.
 Application for re-admission by a student who has withdrawn will be considered in competition with all other applicants.